15 Heart Attack Prevention Tips Every Woman Must Know

 A type of heart disease that impacts small blood vessels—called coronary microvascular disease (MVD)—is more common in women, and particularly in young women.
 Traditional tests that look for blockages in larger arteries can’t detect MVD, the AHA warns.
 You’re better off talking to your doctor about a questionnaire called the Duke Activity Status Index (DASI), which asks about your ability to partake in activities such as housework, yard work, and sex.

 In the last several years, researchers have come to realize that women have the same or higher risk as men for a condition called peripheral artery disease (PAD)—a narrowing of arteries in the legs and arms that constricts blood flow.
 Guidelines released put forth in 2011 suggest that both women and their doctors should be educated on the potential risk, especially when women have other risk factors, like obesity, diabetes, high blood pressure, and elevated cholesterol.
 The signs of PAD include painful cramping after walking, shiny skin on your legs, and coldness in one of your lower legs or foot.
-These are the 6 most dangerous times for your heart, according to a cardiologist.

 Control your blood pressure